How popular databases deal with DDL commands in transactions

 Integration of DDL commands into transactions is one of the most powerful features databases provide.
 But not all the databases are able to rollback DDL changes.
 Oracle, PostgreSQL, MySQL, MariaDB, DB2, MSSQL, Teradata, Greenplum, Netezza, Redshift, Aurora are the most popular relational databases and this article describes their capability to support DDL commands in transactions.

 Transaction is a sequence of commands incorporated into one logical unit.
 Thus, transaction is executed as one entity.
 When an execution of transaction is interrupted, the transaction is not executed at all.
-Transactions are used to preserve database integrity, singlet execution of all commands transaction includes, means saving integrity constraints and impossibility to leave the database in a transitional, non-consistent state.
+Transactions are used to preserve database integrity, singlet execution of all commands transaction includes, means saving integrity constraints and the impossibility to leave the database in a transitional, non-consistent state.

 DDL (Data Definition Language) is a family of SQL language elements used to define database structure (including operations with databases, tables, columns, indexes, views, stored procedures, constraints).